-A: So far just Under the Lights and Out on Good Behavior.
+A: So far just Under the Lights and Out on Good Behavior, and my short story in All Out (Harlequin Teen, 2018) will be as well.
 There is no romance between Reagan and Victoria in Just Visiting.
 We need more romances between girls, but we need solid best friendship books too!

 Q: I don't live in the US; can I buy your books?

 A: Probably!
 Thankfully, all of my books are available both digitally and in paperback via The Book Depository, which means you can buy it on the site and it'll ship for free, as long as you're on their list of countries.
 (Which includes Israel, the Philippines, the UK, Australia, and the Netherlands.)

 Q: Are your books available in any other languages?

 A: Maybe!
 Which I say for a couple of reasons:

 1) I can read your book for consideration, but I cannot/will not promise an actual blurb before I have read your book.

 2) Sometimes I have time, and sometimes I do not.
 It’s also much harder for me to fit in time to read an e-book than a paperback (#ShabbosProblems), so if you can’t provide a bound manuscript, it’s unlikely I’ll be able to read it in a timely fashion.
 The best way to find out is to have your agent or editor e-mail me and ask!

 Please note that I am not the right person to blurb your MG or SFF.
 I am also no longer blurbing books that publish prior to 2018.